alexxijielu/reverse_homology/tutorials/3-1_visualizing_mutations_interactively.md

 ## Overview

-This tutorial will instruct users on how to visualize the mutations in the N-terminal IDR of p27 (p27-KID) that impact the features that most distinguish this IDR from other IDRs in our model.
+This tutorial will instruct users on how to visualize the mutations in the N-terminal IDR of p27, known as the kinase inhibitory domain (we refer to this IDR as p27-KID), that impact the features that most distinguish this IDR from other IDRs in our model.
 In other words, this tutorial instructs on how to produce what we call "mutational scanning maps" in our paper.
 Note that this tutorial focuses on p27-KID